arnavkasbi/Fractal/README.md

 This is the initial commit with basic functionalities of save/edit/delete/marking.

-Editing name of Bucket is pending.
+Editing name of Bucket is also done.

 CSS Responsive features and Web accessibility is yet to be implemented.